-The CHMP is part of the OHL York Joint Venture (OHLY) environmental management framework for the Project, as described in Section 4 of the CEMP.
-In accordance with D26 (d), this Plan has been developed in consultation with the NSW Office of Environment and Heritage (OEH)1 and registered Aboriginal parties.
-Specifically, the draft CHMP was issued to NSW Heritage Council and OEH on 13 March 2015.
-The Aboriginal parties were consulted directly by OHLY on the 23 March 2015.
+The CHMP is part of the environmental management framework for the Project, as described in Section 4.1 of the CEMP.
+In accordance with CoA D26(d), this Plan has been developed in consultation with the NSW Office of Environment and Heritage (OEH) and registered Aboriginal stakeholders.